 The Nevada Rare Disease Advisory Council is pleased to share our 2023-2025 Strategic Plan.
 We believe that through intentional planning and focused efforts our advisory council can provide a positive impact for the people of Nevada living with a rare disease, as well as for those healthcare professionals working hard to care for them.
-The NV-RDAC plans to give rare disease patients and providers a much-needed voice in Nevada and our goal is to make it easier for them to articulate their needs and concerns as they sit at the table with state officials.
+The NV-RDAC plans to give rare disease patients and providers a much-needed voice, and my goal is to make it easier for them to articulate their needs and concerns as they sit at the table with state officials.

-For years Nevada, as well as many other states, has failed to adequately address rare disease issues.
+For years Nevada, as well as many other states, have failed to adequately address rare disease issues.
 Primarily due to a basic lack of awareness of the patients' and the providers' challenges.
-The NV-RDAC plans to bridge the gap between patients, providers, and state lawmakers.
+The Nevada Rare Disease Advisory Council plans to change that.
 Rare diseases should be common knowledge.

 Nevada's government officials and lawmakers have several powerful policy levers at their disposal.
 Their ability to create health policies, regulate insurance implementation, and oversee public health gives them the power to transform the lives of rare disease patients.
 By using these various means strategically and in concert; in complete collaboration with our state government officials, the NV-RDAC plans to advance a more holistic approach toward improving the health and well-being of the rare disease community.
-The NV-RDAC holds a significant promise for solving some of the many problems faced by thousands of Nevadans, and we will not rest until rare diseases get the attention they deserve.
+The NV-RDAC holds a significant promise for solving some of the many the problems faced by thousands of Nevadans, and we will not rest until rare diseases get the attention they deserve.